-Prior to our optimizations there have been major limitations to scaling this methodology to the whole human genome.
-For example screening through the Drosophila melanogaster genome required transfection of between 0.5 and 1 billion S2 cells.
+Prior to our optimizations, there have been major limitations to scaling this methodology to the whole human genome.
+For example, screening the Drosophila melanogaster genome required transfecting between 0.5 and 1 billion S2 cells.
 This makes the direct application of STARR-seq technique to the human genome very difficult and expensive, because the human genome is 20 times larger than the fly genome.
 Our optimizations of STARR-seq in human cells modifies and builds upon the episomal plasmid library approach, expanding its capabilities.
-We have overcome the major challenges for scaling up STARR-seq to the entire human genome; namely required library complexity, large-scale transfection of cells, and inaccuracy of the assay due to PCR duplicates during the sequencing step.
-First, by optimizing multiple parameters in the candidate element cloning step we have increased complexity while introducing molecular barcodes that allow for PCR duplicate elimination, resulting in a screening library that covers 2.65 Gb of the human genome.
-Our typical libraries now on average have >50 fragments covering each base pair, given ~250 million post-filtering fragments.
+We have overcome the major challenges for scaling STARR-seq up to the entire human genome (namely, the required library complexity, large-scale transfection of cells, and inherent inaccuracy of the assay due to PCR duplicates during the sequencing step introduces significant challenges).
+First, by optimizing multiple parameters in the candidate element cloning step, we have increased complexity while introducing molecular barcodes that allow for PCR duplicate elimination, resulting in a screening library that covers 2.65 Gb of the human genome.
+Our typical libraries now have more than 50 fragments covering each base pair, given ~250 million post-filtering fragments.
 This represents a comprehensive screening library, and allows us to effectively screen genomic fragments with enhancer activity in downstream experiments.
-Second, using industrial scale transfection protocols, the White lab has now devised a robust technique to screen either the entire human genome or a fraction of the genome that has been captured using oligonucleotide probes (capSTARR-seq).
-We are producing whole genome STARR-seq data sets at >10X per expressed base pair coverage with 200-300 million paired end 100bp reads, or significantly fewer reads for capture STARR-seq.
+Second, using industrial-scale transfection protocols, the White Lab has devised a robust technique to screen either the entire human genome or a fraction of the genome that has been captured using oligonucleotide probes (CapStarr-seq).
+We are producing whole genome STARR-seq data sets at a coverage ofmore than 10X per expressed base pair, with 200-300 million paired end 100bp reads, or significantly fewer reads for capture STARR-seq.
 Third, accuracy has been improved by using single molecular barcodes during the RNA preparation step, along with 160 or more index primers for sequencing, thus allowing for more accurate quantification and elimination of PCR duplicates without removing unique RNA fragments associated with bone fide transcriptional activity.
-Example results are shown in Figure 3.
-The end result of our optimizations and improvements is that active enhancer regions of the genome are easily identified (Fig 3A, C), results are highly reproducible (Fig 3B, E), results are consistent with traditional reporter assays (Fig 3D), and sequences with enhancer activity overlap with open chromatin marks (Fig 3A, F, G) as well as with RNA expression levels from nearby genes (Fig 3G).
+Example results are shown in Fig 3.
+The end result of our optimizations and improvements is that active enhancer regions of the genome are easily identified (Fig 3A, C), the results are highly reproducible (Fig 3B, E), and consistent with traditional reporter assays (Fig 3D), and sequences with enhancer activity overlap with open chromatin marks (Fig 3A, F, G) as well as with RNA expression levels from nearby genes (Fig 3G).